 You can get to Mari Pintau from Cagliari by following SP17 or via SS125, exiting soon after Mari Pintau tunnel at Geremeas and taking a right turn once on the main road again.You can park along the road and then follow the trail to the beach.

 Not far from Mari Pintau, Cala Regina is another small, rocky cove with clear waters perfect for snorkeling and nicely sheltered from the wind.

 Costa Rei (Muravera)

-Located on the south east coast of the island, Costa Rei is definitely one of the best beaches in Sardinia.
-It is a gorgeous 12 km long stretch of the finest, golden sand.
+Located on the south east coast of the island, Costa Rei is a gorgeous 12 km long stretch of the finest, golden sand.
 The water is incredibly clear.
-As there are various points of access and parking lots scattered along the beach, it is suitable for families with children and disabled people.
+As there are various access points and parking lots scattered along the beach, it is suitable for families with children and disabled people.

-As one of the best beaches in Sardinia, Costa Rei can be reached fairly easily via SS (road) 125 by either car, private shuttle or bus.
-Buses leave from Cagliari main station and take about 2 hours.
-Private shuttles generally offer pick up service from the airport.
-If traveling by car, when leaving Cagliari, follow the signs to Muravera on SS 554 until you get to the SS 125 junction and then take the exit for Costa Rei.
-It takes about one hour.
+Costa Rei can be reached fairly easily via SS (road) 125 by either car (one hour), private shuttle or bus (leaves from Cagliari bus station and takes two hours).
+Follow the signs to Muravera on SS 554 until you get to the SS 125 junction and then take the exit for Costa Rei.

 Porto Giunco (Villasimius)